 Fork offset affects the trail (see below).
-Longer offset results in less trail, which makes for a quicker but twitchier steering feel.
-Conversely, shorter offset forks increase the trail, which makes for more stable steering especially in steep corners or bumpy sections.
+Longer offset results in less trail, which makes for a lighter but twitchier steering feel.
+Conversely, shorter offset forks increase the trail, which makes for more stable, heavier steering especially in steep corners or bumpy sections.

 The fork offset also affects the front-centre (shorter offset means a shorter bike), as well as the distance between the rider’s hands and the front axle.
 For this reason, increasing the fork offset can feel a bit like a shortening the stem, in that the front wheel is further in front of the hands.

 Ground trail gives an indication of how stable a bike’s steering will be.
-It’s technically less accurate than mechanical trail (aka real trail), but it’s easier to visualise and it’s the measurement you’re increasingly likely to find in a bike’s geometry chart, listed simply as ‘trail’.
+It’s technically less accurate than mechanical trail (see below), but it’s easier to visualise and it’s the measurement you’re most likely to find in a bike’s geometry chart, listed as ‘trail’.

-It’s affected by three factors — the wheel size, head angle and fork offset.
+It’s affected by three factors: wheel size, head angle and fork offset.
 The slacker the head angle, the shorter the offset or the bigger the wheel size, the more trail.

 Generally speaking, the more trail, the more stable the steering.
-This is because there is a restoring force when the steering is turned away from straight ahead, which acts to centre the steering to straight ahead.
-This force is related to the ground trail, but as we’ll explain, mechanical trail is a better measure of this.
+This is because there is a restoring force when the steering is turned away from straight ahead, which acts to self-centre the steering to straight ahead.
+This force is related to the ground trail, but as I’ll explain, mechanical trail is a better measure of this.